VidwathRHebse/SentenceSummarization/Readme.md

-Result:
+## Result:

-Text Summarization result along with its Sentiment Score will be displayed..
+	1. Text Summarization result will be saved to file in the output folder
+	2. Sentiment Score will be displayed.

-Future Scope:
+## Future Scope:

 1. Text Summarization can be delt with TFIDF : https://hackernoon.com/finding-the-most-important-sentences-using-nlp-tf-idf-3065028897a3
 2. Text summarization using word2vec : https://hackernoon.com/finding-the-most-important-sentences-using-nlp-tf-idf-3065028897a3
 3. Text Ranking along with GloVE : https://www.analyticsvidhya.com/blog/2018/11/introduction-text-summarization-textrank-python/
+4. Use advance deep learning methods to get sentiment classification.
+5. Add more vehicle listing in the expert review section.